 Pay special attention if your visit happens in Summer because temperatures (the real feel) often exceed 40 degrees Celsius (104 degrees Fahrenheit) in the Algarve, and Silves is even hotter than the entire region.
 I recommend sunscreen, sunglasses, and head protection (hat or cap).
 Remember, please: It’s an open-air visit.

 The bar mentioned above will be a paradise to appease your thirst (you will want lots of water, water, water… or maybe a Portuguese beer?).
 Sit, relax, and contemplate.
 Eat something.
 After all, how many times in life do you sit down to eat and drink inside a castle?

 Rain requires thousands of times more attention for those who climb the walls because they’re slippery, and there’s no handrail or other support for the visitor to lean on.
 Even without rain, it’s necessary to be careful: Tourists die in Portugal every year because of falls in places like this.
 The primary cause of distraction is moments of selfies.

 As I mentioned at the beginning of this post, Silves Castle is part of the annual Silves Medieval Fair.
 If your visit happens in August, don’t miss this exciting event.

 Timetable and prices

 Silves Castle opens every day except Christmas and New Year.

-From 2 January to 31 May, it opens to the public from 9h to 17h30.
-In June, from 9h to 19h.
-1 July to 31 August, from 9h to 22h.
-1 September to 15 October, from 9h to 20h.
-16 October to 31 December, from 9h to 17h30.
+From 2 January to 31 May, it opens to the public from 9h to 17h30; in June, from 9h to 19h; 1 July to 31 August, from 9h to 22h; 1 September to 15 October, from 9h to 20h; 16 October to 31 December, from 9h to 17h30.
 Last entry permitted 30 minutes before closing time.

-(Remember: prices and opening times can change at any time.)
+(Remember: prices and opening times may change.)